deparko/Text_To_Speech/FRONTEND_INTEGRATION_PLAN.md

 ## 6. Multi-Instance Viewer Requirements

 The application will transition from generating individual HTML viewers for each audio file to a single, integrated multi-instance viewer within the main UI.
-This enhancement will provide the following capabilities:
+For the MVP (Version 1), we will focus on essential functionality:

-1. **Unified File Management**
+1. **Basic File Management**
-   - Display all generated audio files in a single interface
+   - Display a simple list of generated audio files
-   - Sort and filter files by various metadata (date, duration, voice, etc.)
-   - Batch operations for multiple files (delete, download, etc.)
+   - Basic sorting by date (newest first)
+   - Select a file to view and play

-2. **Seamless File Switching**
+2. **Simple File Playback**
-   - Switch between different audio files without leaving the viewer
-   - Maintain playback state when switching between files
-   - Queue multiple files for sequential playback

-3. **Comparative Analysis**
+   - Play one file at a time
-   - Side-by-side comparison of different TTS outputs for the same text
+   - Display transcript for the selected file
-   - Compare metadata and generation parameters across files
-   - Track differences in processing options
+   - Basic audio controls (play, pause, seek)

-4. **Enhanced Navigation**
+3. **Minimal Navigation**
-   - Persistent navigation sidebar for quick access to all files
-   - Breadcrumb navigation for directory structure
-   - Search functionality across all generated files
+   - Simple file list sidebar
+   - Clear indication of currently selected file

-5. **Technical Implementation**
+4. **Technical Implementation**
-   - Single-page application architecture
-   - State management for multiple audio instances
+   - Lightweight state management
-   - Efficient loading of file metadata and content
+   - Minimal API requirements
-   - Caching strategy for improved performance
+   - Focus on performance and reliability

+This simplified approach will provide the core multi-instance functionality while keeping the implementation straightforward.
+Additional features like comparative analysis, advanced filtering, and batch operations can be added in future iterations.

 ## 7. Next Steps and Action Items